Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 • One mole of any gas under normal conditions occupies a volume of 22.41 liters.

-To find out the number of moles of solute contained in one liter of solution, it is necessary to determine the molar concentration of the substance using the formula c = n/V, where n is the amount of solute, expressed in moles, V is the volume of the solution, expressed in liters C is molarity.
+To find out the number of moles of a solute contained in one liter of a solution, it is necessary to determine the molar concentration of the substance by the formula c \u003d n / V, where n is the amount of the solute, expressed in moles, V is the volume of the solution, expressed in liters C - molarity.

 What have we learned?